rgknp/AIDayLabs/lab02.2-building_bots/1_Topics_and_Regex.md

 ![Bot Emulator](./resources/assets/BotEmulator2.png)

 > Fun Aside: why this port number?
 It is set in your project properties.
-In your Solution Explorer, click **Properties>launchsettings.json** and examine its contents.
-Do the port numbers match what you connected to in the emulator?
+In your Solution Explorer, double-click **Properties>Debug** and examine its contents.
+Does the App URL match what you connected to in the emulator?

 Browse around and examine the sample bot code.
 In particular, note:
 + **Startup.cs** is where we will add services/middleware and configure the HTTP request pipeline.
-+ In **PictureBot.cs**, `OnReceiveActivity` is the entry point which waits for a message from the user, and `context.Request.Type is ActivityTypes.Message` is where we can react to a message once received and then wait for further messages.
++ In **PictureBot.cs**, `OnReceiveActivity` is the entry point which waits for a message from the user, and `context.Request.Type is ActivityTypes.Message` is where we can react to a message once received and wait for further messages.
 We can use `context.SendActivity` to send a message from the bot back to the user.

 ### Lab 1.3: Organzing Code for Bots

 There are many different methods and preferences for developing bots.
 The SDK allows you to organize your code in whatever way you want.
-In these labs, we'll organize our conversations topics, and we'll explore a [MVVM style](https://msdn.microsoft.com/en-us/library/hh848246.aspx) of organizing code around conversations.
+In these labs, we'll organize our conversations into topics, and we'll explore a [MVVM style](https://msdn.microsoft.com/en-us/library/hh848246.aspx) of organizing code around conversations.

 This PictureBot will be organized in the following way:
 * **Models** - the objects to be modified